 A dual distillation column system, designed as a modular system, to separate ethanol from water using a fractional column.
 A reflux system is included to maximize separation by recycling distillate to the column for a cleaner separation.
 The modular system design minimized interruption to existing operations for the client, and allowed easier installation of the new ethanol separation system.
 Full case study…

 Key Features: Dual fractionation distillation column design, hot oil evaporation system, reflux loops, hydrotesting, FEA analysis, vacuum pump integrated design

 “I have had the pleasure to work with EPIC on numerous successful jobs, and I’ve been impressed with their team of process engineers and skilled craftsmen.
 They are adept at achieving specified separations through column sizing and process modeling.
 Quality and customer service are clearly priorities for EPIC, and I recommend them for any distillation project” – Dr. Terry Tolliver, Distillation Consultant Expert and former Senior Fellow at Solutia/Monsanto

 Fractional Distillation Basics

 Fractionating distillation takes advantage of differences in vapor pressures among substances in a mixture to achieve separation.
-As mixtures rise in a column, substances separate on molecular weight, and specific mixtures (aka fractions) can be pulled out of the column at different heights.
+As mixtures rise in a fractionating column, substances separate on molecular weight, and specific mixtures (aka fractions) can be pulled out of the column at different heights.

 A common example of this type of distillation is the separation of crude oil.
 As crude oil is heated and rises in a column, heavy oils are pulled off near the bottom of the column, while gasoline and kerosene are pulled out higher in the column.

-An outline of steps for fractional distillation are
+An outline of steps are as follows:

 - A mixture containing substances with different vapor pressures and molecular weights is heated.